LAA231 Sustainable green space Management – the Landscape Planner as an influencer

 4-6 hours schedule secured pr. week.
 Lectures, etc .: +/- 50 hours.
 Seminars.
 15 Inspections, fieldtrip: up to 25 hours.
 Tutoring: 5 hours.
 Reviews: 20 hours.
 In addition to participation in the structured hours, expected remaining hours as their own efforts.

-External examiner participates in the formulation of assignment questions and in the final presentation and evaluation of submitted assignments in Canvas.
+External examiner participates in the formulation of assignment questions, on reviews during the course and in the final presentation and evaluation of submitted assignments in Canvas.